sahil-athia/defi-stake-app/README.md

 # Token Farm

-Token Farm is a decentralized finance app that rewards investors based on an investment.
+Token Farm is a decentralized finance app that rewards investors based on an investment, utilizing ethereum smart contracts.

-Users can ivest mock DAI tokens and receive an equal number for DAPP tokens as intrest.
+Users can invest mock DAI tokens and receive an equal number of DAPP tokens as intrest.

 This application is built with **Solidity**, **ReactJS**, **CSS**, **Chai**, **Ganache**, and **Truffle**